Fiduciary Liability Exposure Checklist

 Pitfalls for Attorneys, Business Managers and CPAs

-Recommending any investment, stockbroker, financial planner or insurance agent to a trustee then failing to monitor the situation; among other things, personnel turnover happens and compliance may erode.
+- Recommending any investment, stockbroker, financial planner or insurance agent to a trustee then failing to monitor the situation; among other things, personnel turnover happens, communication and compliance may erode.

 Seek an independent, third party opinion from us; it counts as due diligence.